slotix/dbconvert-streams-website/docs/guide/install.md

 ## Installing pre-requisites.

-DBConvert Stream uses NATS and Prometheus pre-requisites internally.
+DBConvert Streams uses NATS and Prometheus pre-requisites internally.

 ### NATS Server.
-The DBS Event Hub is built on top of NATS, providing connectivity between other DBConvert Stream components.
+The DBS Event Hub is built on top of NATS, providing connectivity between other DBConvert Streams components.
 Install [NATS server](https://docs.nats.io/running-a-nats-service/introduction/installation) following instructions on the page.

 **NOTE:** `nats-server` have to be launched with `--jetstream` flag to enable [JetStream functionality](https://docs.nats.io/nats-concepts/jetstream).